NotTacoz/jacaranda/content/notes/AE/PHYSICS/researchAssignment1.md

 ---
 title: "Medical Physics and Dosimetrey"
 ---

-- The use of radioisotopes in diagnostic imaging including gamma cameras and PET scans.
 ## The use of radioisotopes in therapeutic treatments.
+- The use of radioisotopes is common for diagnostic information about a person's organs and treatment.
+- Radiation is commonly used to weaken or destroy particular targeted cells and treat some medical conditions, [especially cancer.](https://www.world-nuclear.org/information-library/non-power-nuclear-applications/radioisotopes-research/radioisotopes-in-medicine.aspx)
+### **Single photon emission computerised tomography**

 ## The main ways in which radioisotopes are produced for use in medicine.